aleMessoMale/sample-routing/readme.md

 This project is composed by these layers:
 - *Security*: A security layer has been put in place through [Spring Security].
 For more info see the Spring Security configuration file [here](./src/main/webapp/WEB-INF/config/security-config.xml) or the relative [Security Section](https://github.com/aleMessoMale/sample-routing/#security "Security Section")
 - *Web*: A servlet is called in order to fill the MDC Context of [LogBack] and allow a better logging experience.
 For more info See [here](./src/main/java/com/amazingsoftware/integration/samples/web/MDCInsertingServletFilter.java) the Servlet which fills the MDC Context, the whole [logback.xml](./src/main/resources/logback.xml) file or the specific **[Logs Section](https://github.com/aleMessoMale/sample-routing/#logs "Logs Section")**.
-- *Integration*: An Integration layer through [Spring Integration] has been put in place in order to orchestrate correctly messages received from the exposed Rest Web Service.
+- *Integration*: An Integration layer through [Spring Integration] has been put in place in order to orchestrate correctly messages received from the exposed Rest Web Service, manages different versions and channels.
 For more info see the Spring Configuration file for the Integration features [here](./src/main/resources/META-INF/spring/integration/application-spring-integration.xml) or the relative [Integration Section](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")
 - *Facade*: A facade layer has been put in place in order to make easier the interaction with the below service layer.
 - *Service*: A Service layer has been put in place.
 This layer is responsible for most of the business logic creating decoupling with the above Facade Layer.

+An arch package has been written to manage most common operations such as logging, errors, mapping between layers, rest invokation.

 An extensible [Mapper](./src/main/java/com/amazingsoftware/integration/samples/arch/mapper/impl/Mapper.java) class (optimazed with Streams) has been written in order to make easier the mapping operations between domain objects of different layers so that is possible to keep different layers loosely coupled as much as possible.

+Architecture guarantees that every Response contains channel and version that has been used.

+A rest package has been created also and contains subpackages for facade and service layer and further packages are expected one for each operation (now only currency exists).

+A config package has been written for configuration files, with subpackages for different environments.
+See the **[Environment segregation Section](https://github.com/aleMessoMale/sample-routing/#environment-segregation "Environment segregation Section")** for more details.

+An utils package has been created for contains util classes for most common operations such as collection filtering, http management, Json Serialization, Log filtering and number management.

+A web package contains so far the Servlet for the MDC Context filling, see **[Logs Section](https://github.com/aleMessoMale/sample-routing/#logs "Logs Section")** for more details.

 ## Security